tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 **Work and Span Analysis**:

-**Work:** The work of an alogrithm is its total number of operations from start to finish and for this particular alogrithm outlined above it consider the Setup and Dynamic Programming (sovling the problem).
+**Work:** The work of an algorithm is its total number of operations from start to finish and for this particular alogrithm outlined above it considers the Setup and Dynamic Programming (solving the problem).

 1. Setup work: This is the preprocessing we must perform before the recursive dynamic programming solution can be formulated.
 It is comprised of 2 parts:
 >>a.
 Sorting: We will sort by finish times and will use heap sort which we have proven before takes $O(nlogn)$ operations.
 >>b.
-Pre-computing the $p$ array: It will store the index $j$ of the last taks (of the sorted list) that finishes before task $i$ starts.
+Pre-computing the $p$ array: It will store the index $j$ of the last tasks (of the sorted list) that finishes before task $i$ starts.
 This essentially finds the last compatible task for each of the $n$ tasks.
 This can be done using a binary search on the sorted list.
 We have previously shown that binary search is $O(nlogn)$.

 2. Dynamic Programming Work:
 >>a.
 Number of Subproblems: The state is represented by $i$, which ranges from $0$ to $n-1$ yielding $O(n)$ distinct subproblems.